Caddo

 - Urbanization Effects

-- Urbanization has led to shifts in living arrangements and employment, influencing cultural dynamics and community structures.
+- Urbanization has led to changes in living arrangements and cultural practices, with efforts to maintain community cohesion.

 - Technology Adoption

-- Technology is increasingly used for cultural preservation, education, and communication within the Caddo community.
+- Technology is leveraged for educational initiatives, cultural promotion, and economic development within Caddo communities.

 - Hybrid Cultural Forms